grahamstark/ScottishTaxBenefitModel.jl/docs/benefit_levels_note.md

 Note

 Conclusion from that: God knows.
-Only a few appear to be payments for a couple rolled into one.
+Some may be payments for a couple rolled into one.
+Most are combinations of 2 payments, but some of those are for single people.
+Poss bug in dwp imputation algo?
+Only 2 scottish cases though, so I'm just flagging & moving on.

 ## AA